Dark Web Marketplaces and COVID-19: before the vaccine: Timeline of the COVID-19 pandemic

 \section{Timeline of the COVID-19 pandemic}

-In this Section we aim at providing a summary of the main events related to the pandemic, focusing on the ones cited in the main text and listed in table~\ref{COVID-19_dates}.
+In this Section we aim at providing a summary of the main events related to the pandemic, focusing on the ones cited in the main text and listed in Table~\ref{COVID-19_dates}.
 This is by no means a complete summary of the COVID-19 pandemic timeline.

-The first event to gain international attention and make the public aware of the coronavirus was the decision from China to lockdown the city of Wuhan, first epicenter of the pandemic, on the January 23 2020~\cite{nytimescoronavirus}.
+The first event to gain international attention and make the public aware of the coronavirus was the decision from China to lockdown the city of Wuhan, first epicenter of the pandemic, on January 23, 2020~\cite{nytimescoronavirus}.
 The virus then found its way to Europe, where the first country to be heavily hit by the pandemic was Italy.
-The Italian government decided to lockdown the entire country on March 9 2020~\cite{lockdown_italy}.
-The virus rapidly spread in Europe and internationally, with cases appearing more and more in the United States, leading USA's President Donald Trump to first take a stance on the possibility of using chloroquine to cure individuals infected from COVID on the March 18 2020~\cite{WhiteHouse_Trump1}.
-The epidemic started to heavily hit the United States, with New York City declaring the lockdown on March 22 2020~\cite{lockdown_nyc}, and the cases were surging almost everywhere in the world: 70 days after the lockdown of Wuhan, the worldwide count of infections had already surpassed 1 Million cases~\cite{1M_ww_cases} on April 3 2020.
-At that point, President Trump explicitly promoted the use of hydroxychloroquine on April 5 2020, before any official medical trial ended~\cite{Trump_2}.
+The Italian government decided to lockdown the entire country on March 9, 2020~\cite{lockdown_italy}.
+The virus rapidly spread in Europe and internationally, with cases appearing more and more in the United States, leading USA's President Donald Trump to first take a stance on the possibility of using chloroquine to cure individuals infected from COVID on the March 18, 2020~\cite{WhiteHouse_Trump1}.
+The epidemic started to heavily hit the United States and cases were surging almost everywhere in the world: 70 days after the lockdown of Wuhan, the worldwide count of infections had already surpassed 1 Million cases on April 3, 2020~\cite{1M_ww_cases}.
+On March 27, President Trump signed the Cares Act with the first economic aids to whose affected by COVID-19~\cite{cares_act}.
+After that, he explicitly promoted the use of hydroxychloroquine on April 5, 2020, before any official medical trial ended~\cite{Trump_2}.
 In April the situation started to become asymmetric.
-In Europe, thanks to the many policies in place, the COVID-19 became less threatening~\cite{Europe_improving} and lockdowns started to be eased.
-USA and other countries were instead seeing a rise in cases.
-President Trump declared he was now taking Hydroxychloroquine preventively against COVID-19 on May 18 2020 and the USA were the first to register $100,000$ deaths on May 27 2020.
-During June 2020, Europe has maintained COVID-19 under control, while the USA is having a second wave in cases related with COVID-19.
+In Europe, thanks to the many policies in place, the COVID-19 became less threatening~\cite{Europe_improving} and lockdowns started to be eased~\cite{lockdown_eased}.
+USA and other countries were instead seeing a rise in cases, and the USA Senate prolonged the small business rescue fund~\cite{sba}.